-Classroom and Housing
+Classrooms and Housing

-Chaperoned transportation to Living Greek in Greece High School will also be arranged for students attending Living Latin in Rome High School just prior to the program's start.
+Chaperoned transportation to Living Greek in Greece High School will also be arranged for students attending Living Latin in Rome High School prior to the program's start.

 Tuition and Fees